massdriver-cloud/docs/docs/applications/github-action/01-aws.md

 ---
-id: applications-container-repositories-aws
+id: applications-github-action-aws
-slug: /applications/container-repositories/aws
+slug: /applications/github-action/aws
-title: AWS Container Repositories
+title: AWS
-sidebar_label: AWS Container Repositories
+sidebar_label: AWS
 ---

 To push your container image to AWS ECR from GitHub, you'll need to follow this guide.
 We'll start by creating a new repository, then go through creating a CI IAM User with access to your repo.